outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - delegating error-type identification to components in positions that can identify error types
           - relevant interface component:
             - perspectives
-              - in a system with optimal component communcation, solutions built/derived/found/identified by other components can prevent error types bc different perspectives of other components can identify errors before the origin component identifies its own errors (concept of 'self-awareness')
+              - in a system with optimal component communcation, solutions built/derived/found/identified by other components can prevent error types bc different perspectives of other components can identify errors before the origin component identifies its own errors (applying the concept of 'self-awareness' can also generate this insight)
             - function
               - similar components may be related by position, so they might have similar functionality which can be shared to fix adjacent components